NCSU-Libraries/visualization_templates/web/teaching_and_viz/README.md

 ## Previewing content on a smaller display

-To view a scaled-down version of the content on any monitor, use the 2 Javascript files included with the template.
+To view a scaled-down version of the content on any display, include the 2 Javascript files (see the comments in the template for implementation).